 Facilitate complex structures or a high degree of anonymity such as setting up complex company structures.

 Involve high value assets such as the sale or purchase of property.

 Allow ‘anonymous funding’ such as asset or litigation payments by an unrelated third party.

 Facilitate international transactions, particularly to high risk jurisdictions.

-Whatever the situation, it is important to consider all available relevant information to reasonably determine whether any cause for suspicion exists.
+Whatever the situation, it is important to consider all the available relevant information to reasonably determine whether any cause for suspicion exists.
 This could include deliberating whether any amounts paid or received reasonably reflects the true value of the asset, whether funds could realistically have been generated or earned under lawful conditions, whether any third parties appear legitimate and/or if any cross-border activity is occurring under lawful conditions.
-At DocFox we understand that each law firm has their own unique services and therefore unique risk-based approaches, based on this, we have created an offering called FICA in a box, for law firms.
+At DocFox we understand that each law firm has their own unique services and therefore unique risk-based approaches.
+Based on this, we have created an offering called FICA in-a-Box for law firms.
 You can read more about this here.